 Because of her training in traditional veterinary medicine she thought all she did for her wonderful dogs was the right way to care for them although there was always a bit of nagging doubt in the back of her mind.

 Through the love of her three special dogs, a Great Dane named Leben, a Golden Retriever named Fridge, and a Neapolitan Mastiff named Shadrach, Dr. Kim learned what her dogs needed all along to thrive and not just survive.
 She felt compelled to share that knowledge with the world rather than rest upon that knowledge for her own benefit.
 (She has since had three more dogs -two of which are still with her – to help her learn even more and to bring that special love only a canine bring to her life.)

 This led to her ongoing blogging efforts to share how to care for animals naturally, with a special emphasis on dogs, by writing about it.
 Her blogging efforts culminated in her authoring the book Whole Health for Happy Dogs with veterinarian Dr. Jill Elliot, her own book, Animals Taught Me That, & Be Transformed, Be Renewed, Be Well and lastly the book Essential Oils in Animal Care: A Naturopathic Approach with her colleagues, Sarah Reagan and Jeannie Thomason.
-Her writing has been published on many websites, newspapers, and magazines.
+Her writing has been published on many websites, as well as in newspapers and magazines.

 In 2011 she and her colleague Dr. Jeannie Thomason instituted the first American Council of Animal Naturopathy in order to set a standard in animal naturopathy and the only place to obtain certification courses in true natural animal health coaching.